adamjbrowner/CV/README.md

 # Adam Browner
 A Junior Web Developer with a passion for creating complex and engaging web applications.
-After completely a master's in English, I discovered that my favourite kind of syntax was actually on buried inside programs, and not printed in books.
+After completely a master's in English, I discovered that my favourite kind of syntax was actually buried inside programs, and not printed in books.
 After spending months learning to code in my spare time, I quit my job and dived full-time into the world of web development.

 Having completed an intense 12-week bootcamp at Makers Academy, I am now looking for a role as a Junior Web Developer at a company that can accommodate my ambition and creativity.